 Analytic Strategy

 Descriptive statistics and Pearson’s correlation for variables will be obtained.
-Correlations and independent sample t-tests will be used to explore gender differences (1=male, 2=female) and age differences (1= youth, age 18 to 25; 2=early adult, age 26-30).
+Correlations and independent sample t-tests will be used to explore gender differences (1=male, 2=female).
+We will examine the cross-sectional relationships among the variables based on the Pearson’s correlations in all three waves.

-Bivariate longitudinal associations will first be examined through random intercept cross-lagged panel models (RI-CLPMs) For example, the model examining the longitudinal association between rumination and internalizing symptoms will include the (a) autoregressive paths within the same variable across timepoints (Internalizing (T1)→Internalizing (T2)→Internalizing (T3)), (b) cross-lagged paths between different variables (Rumination (T1)→ Internalizing (T2)), and (c) covariance between different variables measured at the same time point (Internalizing (T1)↔Rumination(T1)).
-Longitudinal mediation will also be examined through a cross-lagged panel mediation model (Selig & Preacher, 2009) with rumination as the mediator, i.e. negative interpretation bias (T1)→rumination (T2)→internalizing symptoms (T3)/paranoid thoughts (T3).
-Within the model, for hypotheses 1 and 2, regression analyses will be used to examine whether interpretation biases predict psychological symptoms across time points controlling the autoregression of psychological symptoms.
-For hypotheses 3 and 4, mediation analyses will be used to examine the indirect effect of interpretation biases on psychological symptoms through rumination controlling the autoregression of independent and dependent variables.
-For hypotheses 5 and 6, regression analyses will be used to examine whether one type of interpretation bias (e.g. interpretation bias for depression) predicts another type of psychological symptoms (e.g. paranoid thoughts) across time points.
-Lastly, for hypotheses 7 and 8, mediation analyses will be used to examine the indirect effect of one type of interpretation bias (e.g. interpretation bias for depression) on another type of psychological symptoms (paranoid thoughts) through rumination.
+Longitudinal associations between negative interpretation biases and psychological symptoms (H1a to H1d), negative interpretation biases and repetitive negative thinking (H1e and H1f), repetitive negative thinking and psychological symptoms (H1g and H1h) will first be examined through bivariate RI-CLPMs (See Figure 1a-c).
+The model examining the longitudinal association between negative interpretation biases for depression and depressive symptoms will include the (a) autoregressive paths within the same variable across timepoints (e.g. AST-D (T1) → AST-D (T2) → AST-D (T3)), (b) cross-lagged paths between different variables (e.g. AST-D (T1) → IDAS-D (T2)), and (c) covariance between different variables measured at the same time point (e.g. AST-D (T1) ↔ IDAS-D (T1)).

+Multivariate longitudinal associations will be examined by RI-CLPM using repetitive negative thinking as a mediator within the two psychopathological spectra (Figure 2), i.e., H2a: AST-D (T1) → PTQ (T2) →IDAS-D (T3); H2b: CBQp (T1) → PTQ (T2) →R-GPTS (T3).
+At last, the transdiagnostic role of repetitive negative thinking (H3a and H3b) will be examined by multivariate RI-CLPM (Figure 3a-c).
+For exploratory analyses, multiple-group RI-CLPM will be used to examine whether sex difference exists in the dynamic model.

-For each model, we report standard fit indices, including the root mean square error of approximation (RMSEA), the comparative fit index (CFI), the Tucker-Lewis Index (TLI), and the Akaike information criterion (AIC).
+For each model, we will report standard fit indices, including the root mean square error of approximation (RMSEA), the comparative fit index (CFI), the Goodness of Fit index (GFI), the Tucker-Lewis Index (TLI), and the Akaike information criterion (AIC).
 We then compare these models’ goodness of fit.
-RMSEA values of less than .08 are considered an acceptable fit, whereas values less than .05 are considered a very good fit.
-CFI values above .95 are considered acceptable fit, whereas values greater than .97 are considered a good fit.
+RMSEA values of less than .07 are considered an acceptable fit, whereas values less than .05 are considered a very good fit.
+TLI, CFI, and GFI values above .95 are considered acceptable fit, whereas values greater than .97 are considered a good fit.
 The model that satisfies the above criteria and with the lowest AIC value will be considered the most parsimonious model.
-In addition, multiple-group analyses across gender and age groups will be conducted by testing the model in separate groups to see the pattern of parameters was equivalent across subgroups.
+In addition, sex will be added as a time-invariant predictor in the RI-CLPM models .
+For further exploratory analyses, multiple group RI-CLPM will be used to examine whether the pattern of parameters was equivalent across genders.

 All statistical analyses will be conducted using IBM SPSS Version 26.0 and R. The level of statistical significance will be set at p<.05 threshold (two-tailed) and determined by 95% CIs.
-With regards to the comparison between models, ΔCFI <.01 and ΔRMSEA<.015 (Chen, 2007) represents a statistically non-significant difference in model fit.
+To control the false discovery rate, an FDR adjusted p-value will be used according to the number of hypotheses.